samme4life/grpc-go-course/README.md

 # grpc-go-course
-This is to learn gRPC in Golang
+This is to learn gRPC in Golang test commit
 >
 > Udemy Course: https://www.udemy.com/course/grpc-golang/
 >